The Deliberate Journey®

 Read More

+Leadership is a verb.
 The other day, I was sitting with an executive team talking about bench strength and high-potential talent.
 Nothing unusual.
 A familiar conversation in a familiar setting.
 But something landed differently.
 As the discussion unfolded, I realized we were talking about leadership the same way most organizations do – as if leadership were a noun.
 A thing.
 A label.
-A set of characteristics we can list, debate, and categorize.
-Directive leader.
-Participative
+A set of characteristics we can list, debate, and

 Read More